qiv1ne/dotfiles/README.md

-## It's my Gentoo linux post install setup
+# Gentoo linux post install

 Purpose of this guide is to install software for my needs and get dotfiles for software I use.